yeonchae62/REU_Project/split-eda/README.md

 # Usage

 First, clone this repository.
 Then install the required dependencies by running in the repository root:
+- main.py - for visualization
+- convert.py - for converting data schema (example input and output file is located under ./examples/convert/)

 ```bash
 git clone https://github.com/yeonchae62/REU_Project